Moving or wish to move to Greece? Remember to carry your health insurance and know about the healthcare system in Greece. Read more here.

 • Residence certificate (if you are going to be a resident in Greece for more than three months)

 If you work in Greece, you must submit a 50-day contribution to EFKA to be covered by insurance.
-You will receive a health booklet serving as verification of your insurance.
+You will receive a health booklet that will verify your insurance.
 The booklet must be renewed annually.

 If you work for yourself, you must submit an insurance application to OAEE (Organization for the Self-Employed).